soodoku/tv_schedules/README.md

 ## What and Who is on Network Television?

-Using data on TV schedules and meta data on TV programs from Wikipedia, we explore popularity of different genres of shows over time, and the race and gender composition of directors, producers, creators, presenters, cast members, music composers, etc.
+Using data on TV schedules and metadata on TV programs from Wikipedia, we explore the popularity of different genres of shows over time, and the race and gender composition of directors, producers, creators, presenters, cast members, music composers, etc.

 A small preview of what we find:

-Percentage of shows that are on crime has gone from 0 to about 10% over the last 70 years.
+The percentage of shows that are on crime has gone from 0 to about 10% over the last 70 years.

 ![percentage of crime shows over time](figs/crime_over_time.png)

-Percentage of black cast members, presenters, directors, and producers has remained less than 5%, scraping 0 some years.
+The percentage of black cast members, presenters, directors, and producers has remained less than 5%, scraping 0 some years.
 Trends for gender are slightly more hopeful.
-Percentage of female cast members has risen from around 30% to about 40% in recent years.
-Percentage of female directors has risen at a steady clip from 0 to about 10%, while the most pleasing trend has been among female producers, which has risen from 0 to about 35%.
+The percentage of female cast members has risen from around 30% to about 40% in recent years.
+The percentage of female directors has risen at a steady clip from 0 to about 10%, while the most pleasing trend has been among female producers, which has risen from 0 to about 35%.

 ![percentage of female producers over time](figs/female_producers_over_time.png)